Ibsciss/php-functional/README.md

 #### Reduce

-`Fp\reduce(callable(carry, current), collection, init)` is a wrapper around the [array_reduce](http://php.net/manual/fr/function.array-reduce.php) function (with some nice features, we'll see later).
+It makes an accumulation by passing each item to the given callback.

-It reduce a collection to a single value by passing each item to the given callback.
-The callback returning value is returned for the next call (for the first call, the init value is provided instead).
+The callback returning value is returned for the next call (an init value is provided for the first call).

 ```php
 //sum values of the collection
 Fp\reduce(